ericoporto/ags-manual-wiki/Game.md

 **NOTE:** The co-ordinates are SCREEN co-ordinates, NOT ROOM co-ordinates.
 This means that this function is suitable for use with the mouse cursor position variables.

-This function may allow you, for instance, to create the Lucasarts-style status lines reading \"Look at xxx\" as the player moves the cursor over them.
+This function may allow you, for instance, to create the LucasArts-style status lines reading \"Look at xxx\" as the player moves the cursor over them.

 Example: